backdrop-contrib/tinymce_js_accordion/README.md

 # TinyMCE Javascript Accordion

-Plugin to replace CKEditor accordion, work in progress.
+TinyMCE plugin that replicates the functionality of the [CKEditor Accordion](https://backdropcms.org/project/ckeditor_accordion) plugin for this alternative editor.
+To make switching easier.

+It's possible to toggle on the fly between the two plugins without any changes to content, as this plugin re-uses the same CSS class (ckeditor-accordion).

+It's also possible to have both modules on in parallel, as they don't conflict.

 ## Installation

 - Install this module using the official [Backdrop CMS instructions](https://docs.backdropcms.org/documentation/extend-with-modules)
 - Edit your custom TinyMCE profile to add this toolbar button

-Functionality sort of overlaps with CKEditor accordion plugin, but should not conflict.
+Functionality sort of overlaps with CKEditor accordion plugin, but doesn't conflict.

+## Dependencies

+- TinyMCE

 ## Issues